anya-chen/RingSystems/readme.md

 conda activate ringsys
 pip install -e .
 ```
-If you are installing manually:
+If you are installing manually/using only certain part:
 - Create ringsys env with python 3.8 and rdkit
 ```
 conda create -n ringsys python=3.8